neuralm/Neuralm-Server/README.md

 Follow these steps to get your development environment set up:

   1. Clone the repository.
-  2. Open PowerShell, connect to your local sqlserver and create a new database:
-     ```sql
-     SQLCMD.EXE -S "(LocalDb)\MSSQLLocalDB" -E

-     CREATE DATABASE NeuralmDbContext

-     GO
-     ```
-  3. Create an `appSettings.json` file at the root of the Presentation.CLI layer with the connectionstring to the new database:
+  2. Create an `appSettings.json` file at the root of the Presentation.CLI layer with the connectionstring to the new database:
      ```json
       {
           "Jwt": {
-            "Secret": "{YOUR SECRET KEY}"
+            "Secret": "{YOUR SECRET KEY, MINIMUM LENGTH OF 17!}"
           },
           "Server": {
             "Port": 9999